 Please call Gary Kelman at 410-537-4423 or email@example.com with any questions.

 Welcome to the web home of the MDE Animal Feeding Operations (AFOs) Program.
 This is where you will find all of the information necessary to understand Maryland regulations for AFOs and if you are affected, how to comply with these regulations.
 If, after reading this webpage you have any questions, please call Gary Kelman at 410-537-4423 or send an e-mail to Gary.Kelman@maryland.gov.

 Together, the regulations and General Discharge Permit are designed to control nutrients from Maryland’s largest agricultural animal operations and are a significant step forward in protecting the Chesapeake Bay, local waterways, and our drinking water.
-The AFO regulations and General Discharge Permit are just one part of a comprehensive, statewide effort to address all sources of pollution that are impairing our waterways: wastewater treatment plants, industrial discharges, septic systems, urban/suburban stormwater runoff, and air emissions from power plants, vehicles, and trucks.
+The AFO regulations and new General Discharge Permit are just one part of a comprehensive, statewide effort to address all sources of pollution that are impairing our waterways: wastewater treatment plants, industrial discharges, septic systems, urban/suburban stormwater runoff, and air emissions from power plants, vehicles, and trucks.

 What is an AFO?
 CAFO?
 MAFO?

 An "Animal Feeding Operation (AFO)" means a feedlot or facility where: